ezchx/MyNews/README.md

 •	Calculate article bias scores based on subjective word content

 User interface:
-•	User click on article
+•	User clicks on article
 •	Article keywords are stored in user profile
 •	Collaborative user profile is generated using KNN
 •	Article sorting is based on collaborative user profiles